 A guide to determining career path development is provided in subsections 1.6.1 through 1.6.3.
-Figure 1-2 Model Contracting Career Paths, outlines the career paths for the contracting series and incorporates the Office of Personnel Management (OPM) Qualification Standard for Contract Specialists and the Federal Acquisition Certification in Contracting (FAC-C) requirements.
+Figure 1-1 Model Contracting Career Paths, outlines the career paths for the contracting series and incorporates the Office of Personnel Management (OPM) Qualification Standard for Contract Specialists6 and the Federal Acquisition Certification in Contracting (FAC-C) (Professional).
 Grades are typical and should not imply a direct correlation with timing for promotion or completing the experience, education, and training standards.

-1.6.1 Level I (Junior)
+1.6.1 Junior

-Entry level standards target grades 5 and 7, or the equivalent, and are designed to establish fundamental competencies and expertise in an individual's job series or career field.
+The Junior level standards target grades 5 and 7, or the equivalent, and are designed to establish fundamental competencies and expertise in an individual's job series or career field.
 Development at the entry level lays the foundation for career progression and is designed to prepare qualified and motivated personnel for positions of increasing responsibility.
-At the entry level, individuals are exposed to fundamental acquisition procedures and the roles of various support functions such as pricing, property administration and quality assurance.
+At the entry level, individuals are exposed to fundamental acquisition procedures and the roles of various support functions such as pricing, property administration, and quality assurance.

-1.6.2 Level II (Intermediate)
+1.6.2 Intermediate

-Intermediate level standards target grades 9 through 12, or the equivalent, and emphasize specialization.
+The Intermediate level standards target grades 9 through 12, or the equivalent, and emphasize specialization.
 Development continues and includes on-the-job rotational assignments.
 As the employee progresses to the higher grades within this level, they are introduced to basic management principles through training and development assignments.
 Although specialization is emphasized at the beginning of this level, the individual should later broaden their background toward a more general expertise in the overall processes of their career field.
-Development of the generalist normally involves establishing a good foundation of experience in the employee's primary specialty followed by lateral movement to a related speciality.
-Standards for development at Level I must be met before progressing to Level II.
+Development of the generalist normally involves establishing a good foundation of experience in the employee's primary specialty followed by lateral movement to a related specialty.
+Standards for development at the Junior level must be met before progressing to the Intermediate level.